ubclaunchpad/LP-website/index.md

 <br />

-### Searching
+### Search

-You can easily search the entire website using the search bar in the navigation bar!
+You can easily search this *entire* website using the search bar in the navigation bar!
 You can also press `s` and start typing to immediately start a search.

 ### Dark mode <Badge type="tip" text="new"/>